Get a quote

 Your real estate agent can guide you through best practices for houses that have been on the market for more than 21 days and less than 90, where the nuances of what to offer may be trickier to navigate for the uninitiated.

-4. Why is the seller moving?
+6. Why is the seller moving out?

 This is a super-important question to ask before buying a house because it can reveal a lot about the property or the neighborhood.
 Some reasons are obvious: the seller needs more space for a growing family, has to relocate for a new job, or is downsizing for retirement.